 LD 24 Resolve, Authorizing the Director of the Bureau of Parks and Lands to Convey Public Land Parcels in Lincoln Plantation and Sandy River Plantation (Sponsored by Sen. Black of Franklin Cty.)
+Finally Passed; Resolves 2025, c.
+22

 This resolve authorizes the Department of Agriculture, Conservation and Forestry to convey leased lots in Lincoln Plantation and exchange a small-leased parcel in Sandy River Plantation for a deeded right-of-way across an adjacent parcel.
+The resolve also requires that a survey be completed to determine the boundaries of the conveyed lots.

 LD 20 An Act Regarding the First Judicial District and the District Court Locations in the Judicial Divisions of Androscoggin and Western Aroostook (Sponsored by Sen. Carney of Cumberland Cty.)
+On Appropriations Table